Operations provide the possibility to assign any interaction with a user by specifying:

 Supposing you need to disable the default DELETE operation for your new MyEntity entity.
 Here is the case which describes the solution.
 You can do this in actions.yml under your bundle configuration resources directory:

-The operation merges special additional condition to the default operation during the configuration compilation, so that the default DELETE operation doesn’t match your entity and is not displayed as well.
+The operation merges a special additional condition to the default operation during the configuration compilation so that the default DELETE operation doesn’t match your entity and is not displayed as well.

 Can I disable default operation for my datagrid?